emberjs/rfcs/text/0000-new-test-waiters.md

 The old test waiters system ultimately should be deprecated in its own deprecation RFC.

+## Rollout

+- Rename `ember-test-waiters` to `@ember/test-waiters`, moving it to the `emberjs` org
+- Add `@ember/test-waiters` to the default app and addon blueprints
+- Add new optional lint rule to `eslint-plugin-ember` that flags usage of legacy test waiters, recommending the new waiters as a replacement
+- Open a new RFC proposing deprecation of legacy test waiters

 # How We Teach This

 API documentation should be available at `api.emberjs.com`.